Rule 3745-81-60 | Inspections and response requirements.

 (A) Community water systems must undergo a sanitary survey at least every three years.
 Noncommunity water systems must undergo a sanitary survey at least every five years.
 The director shall review the results of each sanitary survey to determine whether the existing monitoring frequency is adequate and what additional measures, if any, the public water system needs to undertake to improve drinking water quality.

 (C) Public water systems are responsible for ensuring that the required sanitary surveys are performed.
 If requested, public water systems shall provide any existing information that will enable a sanitary survey to be conducted.
-Sanitary surveys shall be performed in accordance with procedures approved by the director and will include, but not be limited to an evaluation of public water system components including the source; treatment; distribution system; finished water storage; pump, pump facilities, and controls; monitoring, reporting, and data verification; system management and operation; and operator compliance.
+Sanitary surveys shall be performed in accordance with procedures endorsed by the director and will include, but not be limited to an evaluation of public water system components including the source; treatment; distribution system; finished water storage; pump, pump facilities, and controls; monitoring, reporting, and data verification; system management and operation; and operator compliance.

 (D) A public water system shall respond to the director in writing, within thirty days following receipt of a sanitary survey letter, limited scope site visit report or any other inquiry from the director, unless a different response time frame is noted.
 The response shall indicate how and on what schedule the public water system will address any significant deficiencies and violations noted in the correspondence.